-The Axe is a Japanese inspired cloth face mask which can come in handy if you are chopping charcoal, playing ninja-and-seek, traveling, or navigating a worldwide crisis at the end-of-days.
-A well made cotton mask can be surprisingly effective at filtering out many unwanted materials in the air from pollen to charcoal dust.
+The Axe is a Japanese inspired cloth face mask which can come in handy if you are chopping charcoal, playing ninja-and-seek, traveling, or appear to be navigating a worldwide crisis at the end-of-days.
+As well as gaining you entrance to the grocery store, a well made cotton mask can be surprisingly effective at filtering out many unwanted materials in the air from pollen to charcoal dust.

 The name comes from the similarity of the pattern shape to an axe (ono in Japanese).
 Aside from a cool style, three important interconnected aspects of an effective mask are a proper fit, filtering ability, and breath-ability.

 - A proper shape, size, and fit ensures that air goes through the mask rather than leaking around the edges.